Back to Resources

 For Experienced CRNAs

-• FPA states: Private practice, ownership options
+• FPA states: Private practice, ownership options, partnership opportunities

 • Supervised states: Often higher salary urban markets